McMasterRS/lmr_building-modern-spas/README.md

-# Demo Next.js/MUI McMaster-Branded Website
+# Demo Next.js/MUI for the "Building Modern Single-Page Applications" Learning Module
-A demo website that conforms to the McMaster Digital Brand Standards built using Next.js and MUI
+A demo website used for the "Building Modern Single-Page Applications" learning module built using Next.js and MUI.